Dennis Jezek, Jr.

 Dennis Jezek, Jr., has been with Barry University in sports information since 2000, spending one year as the Assistant Sports Information Director before taking over role as Director in August 2001.
 He is responsible for the coordination of all 12 sports at Barry including publications, website maintenance, statistics, photography and special events.
 Jezek is also the primary contact at Barry for women's basketball, women's soccer and softball.

-Prior to Barry, Jezek spent six years as the Assistant Sports Information Director at the University of West Florida.
+Prior to Barry, Jezek spent six years as the Assistant Sports Information Director at the University of West Florida under SID Karen Harrell.
 While there, he assisted in all areas for the 11-sport program competing in both the NAIA and NCAA Division II.
-Along with website design and maintenance, Jezek also initiated computer statistical programs for five sports and helped transfer the department to digital photography and file storage.
+Jezek initiated computer statistical programs for five sports and helped transfer the department to digital photography and file storage.
+He designed and built the university's first athletic website from scratch.

 In addition, Jezek has had the opportunities to coordinate statistical and internet coverage for several national tournaments including: 1994-96 NAIA National Softball Tournaments, 1998 and 2004 NCAA Division II Softball Tournaments, 2000 Division II Men's & Women's Soccer Championships, 2004 NCAA Division II Volleyball Championships and the 1999-2000 and 2005 NCAA Division II Men's and Women's Tennis Tournaments.